arunasurya/bisqtransifex/translationguidelines.md

 Please add the date and Transifex segment number, choose your language and indicate your question.
 Be sure to add your Transifex ID when leaving a query/answer so that we can get in touch with each other in case we need to elaborate on an issue (there's a sample query for guidance).

 ## Glossary
-- A glossary is needed to provide consistent translations of high frequency terms (such as transaction, private/public key, etc).
+The purpose of the glossary is to provide consistency for the key terminology in a specific language, and to serve as a guide for new translators.
+This initiative is lead by @y3v63n, and the updates are communicated on the #transifex Slack channel and Team Discussions on Transifex.

-- This initiative is currently lead by @y3v63n, and the updates are communicated on the #transifex Slack channel and Team Discussions on Transifex.
+Currently, we have over 100 high frequency terms in English, and these should be available in all core languages.
+The translators are encouraged to add more terms in their own language.
+Generally, it is best to just add the base form of a word (e.g., a verb in infinitive, or a noun as as subject, and not as a direct/indirect object).

 ## Style Guide
 TBD